-Apple’s macOS Big Sur update is a large upgrade and it could take quite a bit of time to install on your Mac.
+Apple’s macOS Big Sur 11.6.1 update is a small upgrade, but it could take quite a bit of time to install on your Mac.

-macOS Big Sur is finally out of beta and the software is available to download right now if you own a compatible computer.
+macOS Big Sur 11.6.1 is the latest version of macOS Big Sur and the software is available to download right now if you own a Mac that’s compatible with the operating system.

-If you’re upgrading from an older version of macOS, your macOS Big Sur download could be a lot larger.
+If you’re upgrading from an older version of macOS to macOS Big Sur 11.6.1, your download could be a lot larger.
 The installation could also take a lot longer.

-While some of you might want to skip the macOS Big Sur download for the time being, most people should install the software right now or at some point in the near future.
+While some of you might want to skip macOS Big Sur 11.6.1 for the time being, most people should install the software right now or at some point in the near future.

 Moving your device from one version of macOS to another can cause problems so you’ll want to monitor the download and installation.